Table of Contents

 - Joint NGO comments on CPP prejudgement

 Due to the lobbying of opposition groups and the polluter-friendly actions of the Trump administration, the Clean Power Plan was repealed and replaced by a far weaker standard, the Affordable Clean Energy rule, an egregious attempt to prop up coal plants under the guise of carbon regulations.

-The Trump administration is also cooking the books on the costs and benefits of implementing carbon standards.
-By lowering the social cost of carbon and selectively choosing when to include the significant public health co-benefits of cutting soot and smog, the agency is attempting to justify weak standards.
+The Trump administration also cooked the books on the costs and benefits of implementing carbon standards.
+By lowering the social cost of carbon and selectively choosing when to include the significant public health co-benefits of cutting soot and smog, the Trump EPA attempted to justify weak standards.

 What’s more, repealing the Clean Power Plan and replacing it with a coal plant hand-out still will not bring back coal-fired power plants, despite the administration’s rhetoric.
 In reality, coal plants are increasingly uneconomic relative to cleaner sources.
 Coal miners and mining communities deserve real solutions and support, including transition assistance and retraining.

 We will continue to file comments and support court challenges, pressuring the EPA to do its job and implement strong carbon standards for power plants.
 The consequences of not acting grow by the day.

 The Clean Power Plan garnered a record number of supportive comments when it was first proposed.
 A majority of the American public—including public health, environmental, labor, justice, religious, youth, and business groups—overwhelmingly supported the standard.

 However, since its inception, the Clean Power Plan also faced loud, organized, and well-funded opposition.
 In fact, fossil fuel companies and special interest groups have worked for years to block climate action, concerned that a shift to clean energy will harm their bottom line.

 Many of these groups take tactics straight from the disinformation playbook—deceiving, misinforming, and buying influence with politicians, all at the expense of public and environmental health.